-- A. An on-site inspection was made by this reviewer on November 24, 2014. - B. The checklist was prepared on December 9, 2014. - C. The Merced Vision 2030 General Plan and its associated EIR (SCH# 2008071069) were certified in January 2012.
+- A. An on-site inspection was made by this reviewer on May 11, 2015. - B. The checklist was prepared on May 12, 2015. - C. The Merced Vision 2030 General Plan and its associated EIR (SCH# 2008071069) were certified in January 2012.
 The document comprehensively examined the potential environmental impacts that may occur as a result of build-out of the 28,576-acre Merced SUDP/SOI.
 For those significant environmental impacts (Loss of Agricultural Soils and Air Quality) for which no mitigation measures were available, the City adopted a Statement of Overriding Considerations (City Council Resolution #2011-63).
 This document herein incorporates by reference the Merced Vision 2030 General Plan, the General Plan Program EIR (SCH# 2008071069), and Resolution #2011-63.

 As a subsequent development project within the SUDP/SOI, many potential environmental effects of the Project have been previously considered at the program level and addressed within the General Plan and associated EIR.
-(Copies of the General Plan and its EIR are available for review at the City of Merced Planning and Permitting Division, 678 West 18th Street, Merced, CA 95340.)
-As a second tier environmental document, Initial Study #14-32 plans to incorporate goals, policies, and implementing actions of the Merced Vision 2030 General Plan, along with mitigation measures from the General Plan EIR, as mitigation for potential impacts of the Project.
+(Copies of the General Plan and its EIR are available for review at the City of

+Merced Planning and Permitting Division, 678 West 18th Street, Merced, CA 95340.)
+As a second tier environmental document, Initial Study #15-09 plans to incorporate goals, policies, and implementing actions of the Merced Vision 2030 General Plan, along with mitigation measures from the General Plan EIR, as mitigation for potential impacts of the Project.

 Project-level environmental impacts and mitigation measures (if applicable) have been identified through site-specific review by City staff.
 This study also utilizes existing technical information contained in prior documents and incorporates this information into this study.
-This site was included in Expanded Initial Study #02-27 for General Plan Amendment #02-02 and Annexation/Pre-Zoning Application #02-02.
-The previously approved Mitigation Monitoring Program for Initial Study #02-27 is found at Attachment D. A map of the annexation area is found at Attachment E.